raspberrypilearning/sound-meter/en/step_4.md

 --- task ---

+**Test** your program:

-**Test** When the program runs, you should now be able to press the A and B buttons to see the sound levels increase and decrease.
++ Press the A and B buttons to see the sound levels increase and decrease.

 The default starting point is level 3.

-**Drag** The mic input levels up and down to test the maximum sound for each level when using the simulator.
+**Drag** the mic input levels up and down to test the maximum sound for each level when using the simulator.

 --- /task ---